-A Cherrapunji trip remains incomplete without trekking to the awe-inspiring Double Decker Living Root Bridge.
-Though not easy, trekking through the dense tropical forest is a lifetime achievement for anyone, especially if you are an adventure enthusiast.
+A Cherrapunji trip is incomplete without trekking to the awe-inspiring Double Decker Living Root Bridge.
+Though challenging, this adventurous trek through Meghalaya’s dense tropical forest is a lifetime achievement for any nature lover.

 What are living root bridges?

-Trek to Nongriat’s Double Decker Living Root Bridge
+Tour Guide to Double Decker Living Root Bridge

 2. First Stopage: Ritymmen Root Bridge